Tips to Help Your Cat Lose Weight

 - Reduced activity and sleeping more

 If you think that your cat may be overweight, you should seek advice from your veterinarian.
-They may recommend a special prescription diet like Hill's Metabolic Advanced Weight Solution as part of a weight loss program.
+They may recommend a special prescription diet like Hill's Metabolic Weight Management or Royal Canin Satiety as part of a weight loss program.
 It is important to remember that prescription diets are only used under the direct instruction of your pet's veterinarian.

 Our Top Vet-Recommended Weight Loss Diets for Cats